sanjanas396/weather-app-ui/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## To run with Service Worker

+Run below commands :
+`ng build` to build the project
+`npm install --save-dev http-server` to install http-server locally `npx http-server -p 8081 -c-1 dist/weather-app` to run http-server with service worker in 8081 port.